 - Consider how to establish the direction of travel in the workplace

 What can the prudent employer do to ensure physical distancing in temporal terms?

 In order to ensure physical distancing employers may need to consider changes to employees working hours to have staggered starting times, changing shift requirements, splitting workforce into teams, etc.

 This may lead to various employment issues – including changes to employment terms re different shifts.
 Some of these changes will require the employee’s prior consent to be obtained in writing, and employers will also need to consider consultation of the social and economic committee to implement changes to terms and conditions.
 In this respect, it is usually a requirement in France, that the social and economic committee should be consulted, before the employer can take certain actions.
 However, given the current situation, the Government has enacted a regulation authorising employers only to consult the social and economic committee only after the implementation of a decision in certain areas (such as working time).

 - Consider what changes to employment terms may be necessary

 - Consider whether the social and economic committee need to be consulted

 What protections should the prudent employer consider implementing, in addition to physical distancing?

 Employers need to consider additional cleaning requirements, provision of personal protection equipment, and screens.
-Moreover wearing a face mask is compulsory in all collective closed spaces such as open spaces, meeting rooms, waiting spaces, rest areas, elevators, locker rooms, lunchrooms / canteen, etc. Face masks will not be compulsory in individual closed offices where only one employee is present.
+Moreover wearing a face mask is compulsory in all collective closed spaces such as open spaces, meeting rooms, waiting spaces, rest areas, elevators, locker rooms, lunchrooms / canteen, etc. Face masks is not compulsory in individual closed offices where only one employee is present.
 This requirement may be adapted in some circumstances following a thorough risk assessment and consideration of more adapted preventive measures.
 In addition, face masks can be removed on certain occasions for short periods of time and provided certain conditions are met.
 These conditions are more or less restrictive depending on whether the virus circulates actively in the said geographical area.